ArunBohra12/mlh-smart-city/README.md

 3)completed and made fully functional prototype of project with api's .

 ## 📖 What we learned
-1)working in group
+1) Working in group
-2)learnt and used framer motion ,styled components and pop-up modal 3)learnt how to connect backend and frontend
+2) Learnt and used framer motion ,styled components and pop-up modal
+3) Learnt how to connect backend and frontend

 ## 🚀 What's next for
- 1)adding comment in single issues page.
+ 1) Adding comment in single issues page.